grassrootseconomics/docs.grassecon.org/docs/commons/sprout.md

 - Document all swaps and redemptions on a permanent, auditable ledger.
 - Clearly define and display all roles, voucher issuers, and operating logic.
 - Provide provenance documentation for any seeded assets or external inputs.
-- Prohibit anonymous or uncurated token issuance and participation.
+- Prohibit anonymous or uncurated token acceptance or participation.
 - Utilize digital or analog systems (e.g., Sarafu.Network) that support transparent and permissioned pooling.

 ---